kdricemt/kdricemt.github.io/_pages/about.md

 Recent News
 ======
-- Mar.2021 Accepted a PhD offer from the Aero/Astro Department of Stanford Univeristy!
+- Mar.2021 Accepted the PhD offer from the Aero/Astro Department of Stanford Univeristy!
 - Feb.2021 Completed Master Thesis Defense!
 - Aug.2020 Opened this website.